One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 - Cost of living in Gary is 7% below the national average.

-- The city receives high ratings from Forbes for the cost of doing business and a good place for business and careers.
+- The city receives high ratings from Forbes for the cost of doing business and business and careers.

-- AreaVibes gives Gary above average livability ratings for cost of living and crime prevention.
+- AreaVibes gives Gary above average livability ratings for cost of living and amenities.

 - Munster, a town about 15 miles west of Gary, is rated as the 3rd-best place to live in Indiana.